By Sher Trott Bailey a.k.a World Ruler

 • Are you high-quality hardwood like mahogany or oak—strong, reliable, beautiful, and long-lasting?

-• Or are you cheap plywood or particle board, easily damaged, quick to chip, or only offering a surface-level appearance?
+• Or are you cheap plywood or particleboard, easily damaged, quick to chip, or only offering a surface-level appearance?

 Your character, mindset, and behavior will determine the quality of woman you are—and in turn, the quality of man you attract and keep.